mattermost/docs/source/process/terminology.md

 We use Mattermost terminology to achieve specific benefits:

-#### 1) to increase precision in communication through unambiguous definitions of terms that could otherwise have many interpretations
+#### 1) to increase precision through unambiguous definitions of useful terms

 For example, "0/5" and "5/5" help convey the level of conviction behind an opinion.
-A precise classification of tickets as "Bug" or "Improvement" is critical since it affects scheduling and decision making.
+Also, a precise classification of tickets as "Bug" or "Improvement" is critical since it affects scheduling and decision making, and so forth.

 #### 2) to increase the speed of communication via a small number of frequently used acronyms